farahshamout/deterioration-prediction/README.md

 - navigate to the score of interest and run its respective scripts

 calculate_ews.py - this scripts calculates the threshold based EWS scores for the dummy dataset based on the score of interest, e.g. NEWS, MCEWS, or CEWS

+*Note that this repository will be constantly updated and is not final yet...*